How to Properly Label a PV System per NEC 690 Part VI

 - Outdated or Inaccurate Information: Using values from a different project or failing to perform correct voltage and current calculations will lead to a failed inspection.

-- Forgetting Conduit Labels: It is easy to miss a 10-foot interval on a long conduit run.
-Be methodical when labeling all raceways containing hazardous high voltage DC conductors.
+- Forgetting Conduit Labels: It is easy to miss the required label spacing on a long conduit run.
+Be methodical when labeling all raceways containing hazardous DC conductors; spacing between markings must not exceed 3 m (10 ft) where required.

 - Ignoring the Point of Interconnection: The plaque identifying multiple power sources at the service disconnect is one of the most important for utility and emergency personnel.